DonkeyCore/DPL/README.md

 This is a language in Java, designed to be easy to use, and simple.
 Not made for extreme efficiency, or massive projects.
 Feel free to use this for any purpose you desire.

 ### Installation
-DPL should be compatible with most Java versions.
+DPL is compatible only with Java 8 and above.
 <ol>
 <li>Download the ZIP file, and compile it as a runnable JAR file.</li>
 <li>Run using the following command: <pre>java -jar NAME.jar</pre>No arguments will create a UI to easily use.
 Add a file as a parameter to simply run that script.</li>